 once the system has been activated, it is important that the floor surface temperature does not exceed 27° C for reasons which are both associated with the stability of the parquet and the well-being of the residents inside the house.
 Avoid covering the parquet with (too many) carpets when using a floor heating system.
 The water temperature inside the pipes should not exceed 30° C. It is recommended that you install a sensor which can shut off the pump so that any damage to the parquet caused by an unexpected rise in the temperature of the water supply can be avoided.

 please refer to the adhesive data sheet for details of how to use it properly.
-Because a bonded installation is generally preferable to floating laying when it comes to a more uniform heat transmission, bamboo laying can be laid on radiant flooring using standard dual or single component adhesive if this is also specified for heated flooring; better still is the use of silane technical adhesive; silanic adhesive is the most advanced of its type available on the market today: it can be applied with genuine ease in any conditions is completely free from solvents, water, and nasty odours, it has particularly low volatile organic substance (VOC) emissions, along with a low content of hazardous substances for both the surrounding areas and for the layerer; moreover once it remains much more elastic than standard dual component adhesive once it has solidified, meaning it encourages the wood to move around and makes it particularly suitable for laying a parquet on a floor heating system.
+Because a bonded installation is generally preferable to floating laying when it comes to a more uniform heat transmission, bamboo laying can be laid on radiant flooring using standard dual or single component adhesive if this is also specified for heated flooring; better still is the use of silane technical adhesive; silanic adhesive is the most advanced of its type available on the market today: it can be applied with genuine ease in any conditions: it is completely free from solvents, water, and nasty odours, it has particularly low volatile organic substance (VOC) emissions, along with a low content of hazardous substances for both the surrounding areas and for the installer; moreover it remains much more elastic than standard dual component adhesive once it has solidified, meaning it encourages the wood to move around and makes it particularly suitable for laying a parquet on a floor heating system.
 Silanic adhesive is therefore a clean product which combines an increased yield with virtually zero waste, and compensates well for its higher cost when compared to dual component adhesive.

 In any event, the adhesive should be chosen according to the specification of the type of screed which has been prepared.
 Refer to the adhesive data sheet for details of how to use it properly.
 Do not bond the parquet axles in between inside the male-female joint.